getdirty75/asymetrics/src/articles/blu-ritual.md

 I'm currently enjoying my [op-1](https://teenage.engineering/products/op-1) synthesizer, the[ Meris](https://www.meris.us/) and[ electro-harmonix](https://www.ehx.com/) pedals, the[ SH-101](https://en.wikipedia.org/wiki/Roland_SH-101), and other toys plus some percussive "organic" instruments, flutes, shakers, [jaw harp](https://en.wikipedia.org/wiki/Jew%252527s_harp), and many more.

-Also, in that same spirit of reconnecting with the 90s rave era, I am recording with an **ananalog Mackie** mixer, to try and get that organic, raw sound.
+Also, in that same spirit of reconnecting with the 90s rave era, I am recording with an **analog Mackie** mixer, to try and get that organic, raw sound.

 Asides from the clear analog techno sound, and a bit of influence from classical inherited from my great-grandfather (a famous violinist), I am really enjoying experimenting more and I'm not looking forward to have a clearly defined sound.

 I recently managed to invest in buying these instruments that i was dreaming about for a long time, which, along with certain processes (rather than lots of gear and samples) give some directions to my overwhelming creative flow.
 I don’t feel that an artist necessarily needs external synths, drums or hardware, that's just my personal feeling and journey right now, it doesn't makes my music "better” though.

 ![](/img/theasymetrics_bluritual2.jpg)

 <br>

-In addition, I actually feel great having reset, and starting from scratch on the scene and social media, even though it can be challenging (who enjoys having 10 plays on Soundcloud and 5 followers on Instagram – LOL).
+In addition, I actually feel great having reset, and starting from scratch on the scene and social media, even though it can be challenging (who likes having 10 plays on Soundcloud and 5 followers on Instagram – LOL).
 I'm enjoying the new freedom, and feel more compelled to discover and follow new artists without the aim to network or do marketing of my stuff.
 Even my timelines on social networks are different these days, and I enjoy spending time on it much more!

 ***\- So while you will be stepping back from the Nan Kolè project, you remain active with the Gqom Oh!
 Label, which lives on as a collective.
 Can you introduce us to the team?***